singlestore-labs/demo-ridesharing-sim/README.md

 5. Run the whole notebook.
 6. Your tables should now be pulling in trip information from our kafka topics.
 7. Update the SingleStore variables in your `.env` file, and restart the docker compose stack.
 8. Open the React frontend, and select the SingleStore logo in the header.
-You should be able to see analytics from the trip data updating in real-time.
+You should be able to see analytics from the trip data updating in real-time, as well as see the new pricing reccomendations in the analytics page.

 ## Simulator